Domestic abuse: Victim says sentence is 'slap on the wrist'

 - Published

-A woman who was attacked and left with severe injuries by her then-partner said she feels let down by the judicial system.
+A woman who was attacked and left with severe injuries by her then-partner has said she feels let down by the judicial system.

 James Joseph McKinley, 32, of Henderson Avenue in Belfast, admitted one count of assault occasioning actual bodily harm and one count of criminal damage.